-The large majority of residential lending has been undertaken through the Society's branches or its estate agency and within the branch operating area, and this will continue to be the case as it is fundamental to the Society's mission.
+The large majority of residential lending has been undertaken through the Society's branches or its estate agency and within the branch operating area, and this will continue to be the case as it is fundamental to the Society's vision and strategy.
 However, since 2012, additional residential lending has been undertaken in partnership with a limited number of carefully selected introducers, and as virtually all of this lending has been undertaken outside the branch operating area, it has broadened the geographical distribution of the mortgage book.

-The Society is very strongly funded by its savings and current account members together with local business customers, with for many years, very little funding having been obtained from the financial markets, although since 2012, drawings have been made from the Government's Funding for Lending Scheme (FLS) to supplement this.
+The Society is very strongly funded by its savings and current account members together with local business customers, with for many years, very little funding having been obtained from the financial markets, although between 2012 and February 2018, drawings have been made from the Government's Funding for Lending Scheme (FLS) and Term Funding Scheme (TFS) to supplement this.
 With very limited exceptions, the Society does not offer savings and current accounts to those living outside of its branch operating area.

 The Group is very committed to developing its digital services over the next few years, by building on those which are already offered, such as internet and mobile banking, as it regards this as vital in ensuring that it continues to provide the services that members want.